+- available, or other high-quality curriculum options.

+- always inform instructional decisions.

-- Have clear measurement criteria and include opportunities for students to monitor their own progress and to provide their peers with feedback. - Always include intentional use of both formal and informal methods of measuring student progress. - Designs are always informed by student baseline data. - Measure student performance through both formative and summative types and in more than three ways (e.g., daily student work or responses, exit tickets, project, experiment, presentation, essay, short answer, or multiple-choice test). - Provide frequent opportunities for students to track their own progress and set individual goals.
+- have clear measurement criteria and include opportunities for students to monitor their own progress and to provide their peers with feedback.

-- Have clear measurement criteria and include opportunities for students to monitor their own progress.

-- Include intentional use of both formal and informal methods of measuring student progress.
+- always include intentional use of both formal and informal methods of measuring student progress.

-- Designs are frequently informed by student baseline data.
+- designs are always informed by student baseline data.

-- Measure student
+- measure student

 performance through

 both formative and

 summative types and in

+more than three ways

+(e.g., daily student work

+or responses, exit tickets,

+project, experiment,

+presentation, essay, short

+answer, or

+multiple-choice test).

+- provide frequent opportunities for students to track their own progress and set individual goals.

+- or other high-quality curriculum options.

+- frequently inform instructional decisions.

+- have clear

+measurement

+criteria and include

+opportunities for

+students to monitor their

+own progress.

+- include intentional use of both formal and informal methods of measuring student progress.

+- designs are frequently informed by student baseline data.

+- measure student

+performance through

+both formative and

+summative types and in

 more than two ways (e.g.,

 daily student work or

 responses, exit tickets,

 project, experiment,

 presentation, essay, short

 answer, or

 multiple-choice test).

-- Provide some opportunities for students to track their own progress and set individual goals.
+- provide some opportunities for students to track their own progress and set individual goals.

+- high-quality curriculum options.

+- mostly inform instructional decisions.

-- Have clear measurement criteria.
+- have clear measurement criteria.

-- Include both formal and informal methods of measuring student progress.
+- include both formal and informal methods of measuring student progress.

-- Designs are sometimes informed by student baseline data.
+- designs are sometimes informed by student baseline data.

-- Measure student
+- measure student

 performance through

 both formative and

 summative types and in

 more than two ways (e.g.,

 daily student work or

 responses, exit tickets,

 project, experiment,

 presentation, essay, short

 answer, or

 multiple-choice test).

+- or other high-quality curriculum options.

+- sometimes inform instructional decisions.

-- Sometimes, include formal and/or informal methods of measuring student progress in more than one way.
+- sometimes include formal and/or informal methods of measuring student progress in more than one way.

+- or other high-quality curriculum options.

+- do not inform instructional decisions.

-- Do not include formal or informal methods of measuring student progress.
+- do not include formal or informal methods of measuring student progress.